josdejong/mathjs/README.md

 Math.js is an extensive math library for JavaScript and Node.js.
 It features real and complex numbers, units, matrices, a large set of mathematical functions, and a flexible expression parser.
-Math.js is powerful and easy to use.
+Powerful and easy to use.

 ## Features